esmeralday/esmeralday.github.io/index.md

 ADD VIDEO

+The CollisionMesh is imported from a template which is part of the STLIB plugin.
+This makes it easier to handle collision and self-collision events as well as contact handling.
+The mesh is then added to the `finger.py` file which describes the soft actuator.
+In total three seperate meshes are needed to cover the finger.
+Each mesh is responsible for a specified `collisionGroup`.
+The `collisionMesh` is made of a set of triangles; triangles from different collision groups can interact and overlap.
+The collision groups handle any contact between objects.
+In the video below, the finger is shown to comply and deform when it hits the rigid cube.
+There is also a `contactDistance` parameter which was also used when testing the cube falling onto the floor.
+The contact distance ensures there is enough time to carry out calculations when a collision occurs.
+If the contact distance is set to zero the cube falling into the floor might have already gone into the floor by the time the computation is complete.

+ADD VIDEO OF DEFORMATION

 ### Final Scene

 Finally, two more finger actuators to make a three pronged flexible and compliant grip.
 This can be used to pick up objects.
 The full simualtion is composed of two python files and a .pyscn file.